alterNERDtive/EDDiscovery-wiki/Configuration-Options.md

 These are read from both the EDDiscovery command line and from an options file.
 They are case insensitive.

 The default options file to read is options.txt in the application install folder of EDDiscovery.
-To change this, on the command line, use -optionsfile <name>.
+To change this file use -optionsfile <filename> on the command line.
 If just a file name, it will be searched for in the install folder of EDDiscovery.
 If a full path, use the full path location.

 Command line options are as follows: